-John Leonard is the Head of the Musical Theatre Program at the University of Northern Colorado.
+JOHN LEONARD is Professor of Musical Theatre at the University of Northern Colorado.
 A native of St. Louis, John was the recipient of the 1984 Regional Director's Award.
-John received his MFA from the University of California, Davis, and went on to direct/choreograph many musical productions in the San Francisco and Bay area including, The Fantasticks, The Sound of Music, A Chorus Line, Side by Side by Sondheim, Little Shop of Horrors, Cabaret, Anything Goes, and A Grand Night for Singing (for which he received two 1997 Bay area "Arty Awards" for 'Best Director' and 'Best Musical').
-While at UNC and Little Theatre of the Rockies, John has directed/choreographed Blood Brothers, Into the Woods, Guys and Dolls, Falsettos, Always...Patsy Cline, The Secret Garden, My Fair Lady, No No Nanette, The Sound of Music, My Way...
-A Musical Tribute to Frank Sinatra, 42nd Street, A Grand Night for Singing, Grease, Cabaret, Side Show, Grand Hotel, 1940's Radio Hour, The Boyfriend, and directed Chicago, Joseph and the Amazing Technicolor Dreamcoat, Fiddler on the Roof, West Side Story, Annie, and Damn Yankees.
-John also directed/choreographed My Way at the Denver Center for the Performing Arts.
+John received his MFA from the University of California, Davis, and went on to direct/choreograph many musical productions in the San Francisco and Bay area including, The Sound of Music, A Chorus Line, Side by Side by Sondheim, Little Shop of Horrors, Cabaret, Anything Goes, and A Grand Night for Singing(for which he received two 1997 Bay area "Arty Awards" for 'Best Director' and 'Best Musical').
+While at UNC and Little Theatre of the Rockies, John has directed/choreographed Next to Normal, Baby, Gypsy, Legally Blonde, Oklahoma!, Godspell, Anything Goes, Blood Brothers, Into the Woods, Guys and Dolls, Falsettos, Always...Patsy Cline, The Secret Garden, My Fair Lady, No No Nanette, The Sound of Music, 42nd Street, Grease, Cabaret, Side Show, Grand Hotel, 1940's Radio Hour, The Boyfriend, and directed Chicago, Joseph and the Amazing Technicolor Dreamcoat, Fiddler on the Roof, West Side Story, Annie, and Damn Yankees.
+John also directed/choreographed My Way for the Bucks County Playhouse in Pennsylvania, Godspell for GCTT, and choreographed My Way at the Denver Center for the Performing Arts.

-GILLIAN MCNALLY specializes in the connection between the arts, youth, and community.
+GILLLIAN MCNALLY - specializes in the connection between the arts, youth, and community.
 She served as a teaching artist for professional theatres for 10 years prior to her time at UNC.
 Additionally, McNally worked with TRIO, a National Program that helps low-income and first generation students gain access to college.
 She served as the Resident Teaching Artist for People's Light and Theatre near Philadelphia, where she created the Professional Development Program for Teachers and worked with New Voices, the nationally recognized program that created original works with diverse urban and suburban high school students.

 At the University level, McNally taught at The University of Texas at Austin, Temple, West Chester and Arcadia Universities.
 At UNC, she teaches courses for both undergraduate and graduate students in theatre education.
-She directed ¡Bocòn! and Holes and served as the producer for the touring productions of Tomato Plant Girl, El Viaje de Beatriz, and A Year with Frog and Toad.
+She directed ¡Bocòn! and Holes and served as the producer for the touring productions of Tomato Plant Girl, El Viaje de Beatriz, A Year with Frog and Toad, and Luna.

 McNally is the recipient of the Alliance for Colorado Theatre's 2011 Higher Education Theatre Educator of the Year Award.
 Her writing has been published in Youth Theatre Journal, Stage of the Art, Incite/Insight, and Theatre for Young Audiences Today.
 She has essays published in the books Signs of Change: New Directions in Theatre Education and The Reflexive Teaching Artist: Collected Wisdom from the Drama/Theatre Field.
-McNally presented papers at the International Theatre for Young Audiences Research Network (ITYARN) in Australia, Sweden, Mexico and Poland.
-She currently serves as Vice President of Membership for TYA (Theatre for Young Audiences) USA.
+McNally presented papers at the International Theatre for Young Audiences Research Network (ITYARN) in Australia, Sweden, Mexico, Poland and South Africa.
+She currently serves as Vice President of TYA (Theatre for Young Audiences) USA.
 She was conference chair for the 2014 American Alliance for Theatre and Education national conference.